The Baker's Table

 • Make ahead: These red velvet cake pucks are freezer-friendly.
 Store in an airtight container for up to 2 months.
 Thaw in the fridge overnight and uncover after thawing to avoid condensation on the chocolate.

-Cake Pops, But Smarter: Why These Pucks Will Win Your Heart (And Your Next Party)
+Why These Pucks Will Win Your Next Party

 Looking for an easy alternative to cake pops?
 These red velvet cake pucks deliver the same charm (bite-sized, chocolate-covered, and crowd-pleasing), without the hassle of sticks or messy dipping.
 Shaped in silicone molds, they come out smooth, glossy, and gift-ready every time.